 IPVanish Privacy and Policies

 IPVanish is based in the USA, a country that’s not exactly known for its privacy-friendliness.
-In addition to carrying out its own extensive surveillance activities on citizens and non-citizens alike, it’s also a member of the Five Eyes alliance, whose other members (the UK, Australia, Canada and New Zealand) have free access to its surveillance data.
+In addition to carrying out its own extensive surveillance activities on citizens and non-citizens alike, it’s also a member of the Five Eyes alliance, whose other members (the UK, Australia, Canada, and New Zealand) have free access to its surveillance data.

 In 2016, IPVanish came under fire for turning over a user’s data to the Department of Homeland Security; the data contained IP addresses, connection timestamps and other information that helped convict the user of child abuse and pornography charges.
-While the crime was heinous, many people were upset that IPVanish, which claimed to keep no logs, clearly stored enough information so as to be useful in a criminal investigation – and complied with law enforcement requests without a fight.
+While the crime was heinous, many people were upset that IPVanish, which claimed to keep no logs, clearly stored enough information to be useful in a criminal investigation – and complied with law enforcement requests without a fight.

 Things appear to have changed since then: IPVanish is under new ownership and management as of 2017.
 The new owners were not involved in the DHS incident in any way and have made public statements attesting to their new, strictly-enforced no-logs policy (see the next section for details).